brunoruviaro/Il-Bianco-e-Dolce-Cigno/README.md

 ## About this piece

 Check out the score (PDF here -- add link).

 Check out these pictures:

 Check out this video recording:

 ## Equipment we used in 2015

 The brands and models in parentheses are the ones we used for performance in Winter 2015.
-You don't need to have the exact same equipment to run the piece; any good quality equivalent equipment will work.
+You don't need to have the exact same equipment to run the piece; any good quality equivalent gear will work.

 * 8 cardioid condenser microphones
 * 1 eight-channel audio interface (PreSonus 1818 VSL USB)